NWShadowDev/PingPong/README.md

 _Input 3) The user enters the string "15" as an input, it is converted from a string into a number, and outputs appending values starting with 1, and on 15 it replaces 15 with the word "ping-pong"_

-_Input 4) The user enters any number thats not 3,5, or 15 and gets an alert that says to refresh the page and to enter one of those three inputs_
+_Input 4) The user enters any number thats not 3,5, or 15 and gets an alert that says to refresh the page and to enter one of those three inputs_ _*(Update @ 9:10pm Friday 8/19: Alert has been removed)*_

 ## Known Bugs